Health Testing for Australian Shepherds

 Also note the DNA profile "VP" posted for each of our Australian Shepherds with ASCA (Australian Shepherd Club of America).
 DNA profile is REQUIRED by ASCA to register the first litter of pups from both Sire and Dame.
 When you see that certificate with "VP" this means VERIFIED PARENTAGE.
 This ensures you the buyer that you ARE getting a puppy with a verified pedigree.
 This DNA testing requirement prevents breeders from falsifying records.
 All pedigree's, lab reports, & ASCA issued DNA profile certificates were purchased by and are the sole property of Fifteen Acre Farms Australian Shepherds and should not be copied or distributed by any other party for any reason.
 Sensitive information on each report displayed here is marked out to prevent unethical breeders and other persons from copying our reports here and distributing them as their own to unsuspecting puppy buyers.
 Yes ... that happens ALL the time.

-In addition, I have completed extensive research for OFA results and hand written them on each pedigree for every dog listed in the OFA database that has participated in OFA testing and that information appears on my pedigree's here.
-If you want to see even more generations than what I have posted, go to the OFA website then plug in the AKC registration # listed on the pedigree for the dogs you want to see then click the link for "Vertical Pedigree".
-This will list even more generations further back than what I have listed here and will give you all the results for the number of offspring tested, parents, & grandparents and their progeny to give you an even more in depth picture of the health history of the lines represented here at Fifteen Acre Farms Australian Shepherds.
+Where OFA hip testing is concerned .... the results are printed on the pedigree's for your review for dogs that had their OFA testing completed and on file BEFORE my pedigree for each dog was purchased.
+There will be other dogs on each pedigree that had their testing done AFTER I purchased my pedigree for each dog.
+To view those results simply go to the OFA website then plug in the AKC registration # listed on the pedigree for the dogs you want to see then click the link for "Vertical Pedigree".
+This will list even more generations further back than what I have posted here and will give you all the results for the number of offspring tested, parents, & grandparents, etc, and their progeny to give you an even more in depth picture of the health history of the lines represented here at Fifteen Acre Farms Australian Shepherds.
 For the dogs that have Penn Hips in place of OFA, I have their reports posted so you can see their results as well.

 As you can see from my health testing and research on generations past, our dogs have longevity in health and overall well being advancing the breed to new levels.
 Make your selection from a breeder who KNOWS and REPRESENTS the breed well and participates in the highest level of health testing available for his/her breeding program.

 Also keep in mind .... with the number of Australian Shepherds I keep here and so many different familial groups ....
 I am able to provide a more accurate picture of genetics and health and representation of what a premier breeding program looks like.
-Think about it .... how much impact can a breeding program with only one male and one female have on the breed and how accurate will the picture be for you the buyer on health and genetics for those lines.
+Think about it .... how much impact can a breeding program with only one male and one female have on the breed and how accurate will the picture be for you the buyer on temperament, size, meeting breed standard, health, and genetics for those lines.